MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagoriginaldisplayto-canonical-property.md

 ## Remarks

 These properties contain an ASCII list separated by semicolons.
-It is furnished by MAPI and is copied directly from **PR_DISPLAY_TO** ( [PidTagDisplayTo](pidtagdisplayto-canonical-property.md)) when a delivery or nondelivery report or a read or nonread report is generated.
+It is furnished by MAPI and is copied directly from **PR_DISPLAY_TO** ([PidTagDisplayTo](pidtagdisplayto-canonical-property.md)) when a delivery or nondelivery report or a read or nonread report is generated.
 This property may be present on other messages as defined by their message classes.

-## Related Resources
+## Related resources

-### Protocol Specifications
+### Protocol specifications

 [[MS-OXPROPS]](http://msdn.microsoft.com/library/f6ab1613-aefe-447d-a49c-18217230b148%28Office.15%29.aspx)